pedraopedro/newGitTest/README.md

 # newGitTest
-This is a readme test file.
+This is a readme test file for git setup config.